10 Best Countries to Study Urban Planning 2026: Top Universities & Career Scope

 - Access to local city planning departments for internships

-- Wide range of specialties: housing, transit, GIS, sustainability
+- Wide range of specialities: housing, transit, GIS, sustainability.

 Germany